-Graduate Business Certificates (GBC) require 16 credit hours.
-You may take fewer than 16 credits, although you will not earn a certificate.
-A GBC is designed to be flexible to you.
+Continuing education programs require 16 credit hours.
+You may take fewer than 16 credits, although you will not complete the program.
+A continuing education program is designed to be flexible to you.
 You can finish in as little as six months or more than a year depending on your schedule.
-You must have completed a bachelor’s degree to participate in the GBC program.
+You must have completed a bachelor’s degree to participate in the program.
 Classes are held two evenings a week, typically following a Monday-Wednesday or Tuesday-Thursday schedule.
 Limited daytime options are also available.

 $1,258 per credit hour